 If you’re an artist looking to make some money from your work, selling through online galleries is a great option.
 There are a number of different galleries to choose from, each with its own strengths and weaknesses.

-Some, like FineArtAmerica, specialize in prints and merchandise while others and are open to all, while others like Saatchi Art, focus on original artwork.
-The important thing is to find a gallery that fits your style and offers the type of art that you create.
+Some sites are open to all while others like Saatchi Art are selective and focus on selling original artworks.
+The important thing is to find a gallery or platform that fits your style of work and serves your target audience.

-There are also online art galleries that focus on contemporary art forms such as digital art, a good example of that is Art Station.
+There are also online art galleries that focus on contemporary art forms.
+Digital artists can sell their art on sites like Art Station.
+Check it out.

 I won’t write any more about them here, namely because I’ve already done that.